-Town Centre: Bulk earthworks and civil construction continued within Precincts 7-9.
+Town Centre: Bulk earthworks and civil construction continued within Precincts 7 and 9.

-Aura Central: Bulk earthworks and civil construction continued within Precincts 10-14.
-Rehabilitation works continued in Precincts 10 and 11.
+Aura Central: Bulk earthworks and civil construction commenced within Precincts 10 - 12 and 14.
+Rehabilitation works continued in Precincts 10-12.

-Bells Creek Arterial: Continuation of the final stages of Bells Creek Arterial (Stages 3 and 4), which will provide convenient access to and from the Bruce Highway.
+Bells Creek Arterial: progression of the final stages of Bells Creek Arterial (3&4) which will provide convenient access to and from the Bruce Highway.